-I was blessed with the opportunity to coach with an extremely talented young man.
-He is a nationally ranked high school quarterback with aspirations to be in the top of the league amongst NCAA quarterbacks as well as being a standout student amongst his peers and a loyal friend.
+I was blessed with the opportunity to coach an extremely talented young man.
+He is a nationally ranked high school quarterback with aspirations to be at the top of the league amongst NCAA quarterbacks as well as being a standout student amongst his peers and a loyal friend.

 We will call him Brett, as I respect his privacy and confidentiality immensely.

 Brett and I have been coaching for quite a few months now.
 He and his parents came to me looking to discover more powerful ways for him to be a leader on the field and how he can fully believe in his abilities as an athlete.
 He was searching for his confidence, his voice, and that fulfilling feeling of “I created this.”

 As Brett shared with me his journey of developing into one of the top elite high school quarterbacks in Arizona we discussed a lot about “self”.
 Brett would share with me that he watches elite NCAA and NFL quarterbacks in order to model himself and his playing style after them.
 It was fascinating to see how skilled he is at picking up the little details and his commitment to endlessly drilling and training in order to perfect his game.

 After a few sessions, we discovered that many times during “in the game” moments he would have to search through his mental database to connect with how this player performed in that scenario or what would this elite player do in the same situation.
 This would cause him to lose focus……just for the shortest amounts of time….which usually caused feelings of anxiety or nervousness or unsureness to creep in.